mooijtech/go-pst/README.md

 The PFF (Personal Folder File) and OFF (Offline Folder File) format is used to store Microsoft Outlook e-mails, appointments and contacts.
 The PST (Personal Storage Table), OST (Offline Storage Table) and PAB (Personal Address Book) file format consist of the PFF format.

+## go-pst v4

+The latest version of go-pst **requires Go 1.18** due to generics support: [Shaving 40% Off Google’s B-Tree Implementation with Go Generics](https://www.scylladb.com/2022/04/27/shaving-40-off-googles-b-tree-implementation-with-go-generics/).
+Operations that search for nodes (such as getting folders and messages) are much faster and uses less memory (but initializing the b-trees uses a bit more than previously).
+Benchmarks can be found [here](https://github.com/mooijtech/go-pst/tree/master/benchmarks).

+For Go 1.16 use go-pst v3 (`go get github.com/mooijtech/go-pst/v3`)

 ## License

 The source code of `go-pst` is provided under a **dual license model**.